Philadelphia Phillies: Fan support and reputation

 Phillies' fans have earned a reputation over the years for their occasional unruly behavior.
 In the 1960s, radio announcers for visiting teams would frequently report on the numerous fights breaking out in Connie Mack Stadium.
 Immediately after the final game at the old park, many fans ran onto the field or dislodged parts of the ballpark to take home with them.
 Later, at Veterans Stadium, the 700 Level gained a reputation for its "hostile taunting, fighting, public urination and general strangeness".
 Phillies fans are famously known for their reputation for being the "Meanest Fans in America".

-Phillies' fans are known for harsh criticism of their own stars such the 1964 Rookie of the Year Richie Allen and Hall of Fame third baseman Mike Schmidt.
+Phillies' fans are known for harsh criticism of their own stars such the 1964 Rookie of the Year Dick Allen and Hall of Fame third baseman Mike Schmidt.
 The fans, however, are just as well known for heckling the visiting team.
 Los Angeles Dodgers pitcher Burt Hooton's poor performance during game three of the 1977 NLCS has often been attributed to the crowd's taunting.
 J. D. Drew, the Phillies' first overall draft pick in the amateur draft of 1997, never signed with the Phillies following a contract dispute with the team, instead re-entering the draft the next year to be drafted by the St. Louis Cardinals.
 Phillies fans were angered over this disrespect and hurled debris, including two D batteries, at Drew during an August 1999 game.

 Many sportswriters have noted the passionate presence of Phillies fans.
 Allen Barra wrote that the biggest roar he ever heard from Philadelphia fans was in 1980 when Tug McGraw, in the victory parade after the World Series, told New York fans they could "take this championship and shove it."

 When the Phillies moved to Veterans Stadium, they hired a group of young ladies to serve as ushers.
 These women wore maroon-colored outfits featuring hot pants and were called the Hot Pants Patrol.
 The team also introduced a pair of mascots attired in colonial garb, named Philadelphia Phil and Phyllis.
 In addition to costumed characters, animated Phil and Phyllis figures mounted on the center-field facade would "hit" the Liberty Bell after a Phillies home run.
 This pair of mascots never achieved any significant level of popularity with fans and were eventually discontinued.
 In 1978, the team introduced a new mascot, the Phillie Phanatic, who has been called "baseball's best mascot", which has been much more successful and has become closely associated with the marketing of the team.